menuclose

 When does the forex market open in Pakistan?

-The global forex market opens each week on Monday at 2:00 AM Pakistan Standard Time (PKT) and closes on Saturday at 2:00 AM PKT.
-These times reflect the global forex trading week, which begins in Sydney and ends in New York.
+The global forex market opens each week on Monday around 2:00–3:00 AM Pakistan Standard Time (PKT) and closes on Saturday around 2:00–3:00 AM PKT, with the exact times shifting by one hour depending on US daylight saving time.
+These times reflect the global forex trading week, which begins with the Sydney session and ends with the New York close.

-Peak trading hours for liquidity and volatility occur during the overlap between the London and New York sessions, typically from 5:00 PM to 9:00 PM PKT.
-This time window is often considered optimal for trading major currency pairs.
+Peak trading hours for liquidity and volatility occur during the overlap between the London and New York sessions, typically from 5:00 PM to 9:00 PM PKT (or 6:00 PM to 10:00 PM PKT during US standard time).
+This window is generally considered optimal for trading major currency pairs.

 Compare Pakistan Brokers